OchukoWH/docker-build-push-and-update-argo-defs/README.md

    - Ensure the token has `repo` scope and access to the ArgoCD repository

 2. **Check Repository Access**:
+   - Verify you've updated the ArgoCD repository URLs in the workflow file (Step 4 of setup)
-   - Verify the token can push to `OchukoWH/automatic-updates-argo-defs`
+   - Ensure the `GIT_TOKEN` has write access to your ArgoCD repository
    - Check if the repository exists and is accessible

 3. **Check Workflow Logs**: